susanmhutfless/Overuse-Index-Segal-et-al-Johns-Hopkins-University-ICD-10-Coding/README.md

 ## *overuse definitions*
 -An Excel file that lists background on the measures specifications.

 ### This code is associated with a peer-reviewed article.
-This manuscript is in progress.
-ADD LINK HERE ONCE ACCEPTED.
+[Factors Associated With Overuse of Health Care Within US Health Systems: A Cross-sectional Analysis of Medicare Beneficiaries From 2016 to 2018.](https://jamanetwork.com/journals/jama-health-forum/fullarticle/2788097)

+### The [JHU Dataverse](https://archive.data.jhu.edu/dataverse/OveruseIndex;jsessionid=c41c121f49932f040f7b345f2547) contains code and results associated with the JAMA publication.

 ### Contact Jodi Segal at jsegal at jhmi dot edu for questions.